Sector Innovation and Development

-Organizations presently receiving core (operating) grants from the National Arts Service Organizations component of Supporting Artistic Practice can apply for research projects only.
-Other organizations presently receiving core grants can submit applications for exceptional, non-recurring initiatives that fall outside of the type or scope of activities usually undertaken by the organization.
-You are responsible for demonstrating the exceptional nature of your project.
+Organizations presently receiving core grants can submit applications for project grants that fall outside of the type or scope of activities usually undertaken by the organization.
+You are responsible for demonstrating how this project is outside of your regular activities and responds to the intended objectives of the component.
 Organizations presently receiving core grants are not eligible for composite grants.

 Deadline and Grant Amount